Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:18:35 - Glauber Costa

 So it is a fair concern.
-But I do view the edge in the cloud as very different.
+But I do view the edge and the cloud as very different.

 00:18:40 - Anthony Campolo